facebookresearch/spdl/docs/installation.md

 The following command will build and install `spdl` Python package.

+_Note_ Make sure to use `-v` to see the log from the build process.

+_Regular installation_

 ```
 pip install . -v
 ```
-Note: Make sure to use `-v` to see the log from the build process.

-If you have CUDA GPUs, set the environment variable, `SPDL_USE_CUDA=1` to enable CUDA integration.

-If you want to use [NVIDIA VIDEO CODEC](https://developer.nvidia.com/video-codec-sdk) integration, set `SPDL_USE_NVCODEC=1`.
-SPDL will build with a custom stub library.

-To enable Perfetto tracing, set `SPDL_USE_TRACING=1`.

-* Development installation
+_Development installation_

 ```
 pip install -e . -v
 ```

 The build process takes multiple stages to resolve the dependencies.
-First, it fetches, builds and installs Folly dependencies to build directory.
+First, it fetches, builds and installs Folly dependencies in the build directory.
-Second, it builds SPDL, Folly and other packates that SPDL directly depends on.
+Second, it builds SPDL, Folly and other packages that SPDL directly depends on.

-Once Folly dependencies are built, setting the environment variable `SKIP_FOLLY_DEPS=1` and the build will skip the Folly dependency in subsequent builds.
+Once Folly dependencies are built, set the environment variable `SKIP_FOLLY_DEPS=1` and the build will skip the Folly dependency in subsequent builds.

+Build can be customized through the environment variables;

+- `SPDL_USE_CUDA=1` to enable CUDA integration, such as background data transfer.
+- `SPDL_USE_NVCODEC=1` to enable [NVIDIA VIDEO CODEC](https://developer.nvidia.com/video-codec-sdk)
+   integration, i.e. GPU video decoder and direct CUDA memory placement
+- `SPDL_USE_TRACING=1` to [Perfetto](https://perfetto.dev/) integration for performance profiling.
+- `SPDL_USE_FFMPEG_VERSION` to specify the version of FFmpeg you want to use to reduce the build time.
+   By default, SPDL compiles against FFmpeg 4, 5, 6 and 7, and pick available one at run time.

+See [setup.py](https://github.com/mthrok/spdl/blob/main/setup.py) for the available options.

 ## Requirements